lightward/mechanic-tasks/docs/update-a-mechanic-order-status-request/README.md

 The email contains the new status, customer message, and a link to the order.
 A failed or conflicting Shopify write does not send a success email.
 Replaying a successful action callback can send another email; this is not an exactly-once notification service.

 For forms that allow another request after resolution, enter **Resolved** or **Declined** as the status.
 Other status labels keep that request open.

+## Thank you and guest checkout

+Thank you submissions have `event.order_status_request.placement` set to `thank_you`.
+Its `verification.method` is `checkout`; `verification.customer_authenticated` says whether Shopify also supplied a signed customer identity.
+The associated `customer.id` comes from the order and can be null.
+A guest checkout match is not proof that the buyer signed in.
+Never treat it as account access or authorization to change an order.
+Checkout tokens are not included in the event.

+Only signed-in owners can read customer-facing replies on Order status.
+The Thank you block can check delivery of its own response without exposing saved replies or answers.
+The same form and order share the repeat policy across both placements.

+For a guest submission, optional email still uses the current customer record on the order, never an email typed into the form.
+If the order has no customer record or that record changed, leave customer email off; staff can still update the saved record.

 ## Installing this task